 Section Subject Matter Client Category BC-2.1 Overarching Principles All categories.
 BC-2.2 Client Classification All categories.
 BC-2.3 Marketing and Promotion All categories; BC-2.3.18 applies to retail clients only.
 BC-2.4 Accepting Clients Retail clients only.
 BC-2.5 Suitability Retail clients only.
 BC-2.6 Disclosure of Information All categories; BC-2.6.5 to BC-2.6.12 apply to retail clients only.
 BC-2.7 Dealing and Managing All categories; various Rules apply to retail clients only.
 BC-2.8 Reporting to Clients All categories.
-BC-2.9 Complaints All categories.
-BC-2.10 Conflicts of Interest All categories.
+BC-2.9 Complaints [Deleted in October 2011] BC-2.10 Conflicts of Interest All categories.
 BC-2.11 Confidentiality All categories.
 BC-2.12 Appendix All categories; various Paragraphs apply to retail clients only.
+BC-3 Customer Complaints Procedures All categories